 6.3.
-Challenges of end to end fault and performance network service management for network service in inter-cloud
+Challenges of network service management in inter-cloud

 The telecommunication's networks have traditionally been designed to provide high availability and standards-based quality of service.
-In inter-cloud, network serviceNSs deployment over multiple clouds identifies new challenges to equip inter-cloud management systems to deal with management issues.
+In inter-cloud, network services deployment over multiple clouds identifies new challenges to equip inter-cloud management systems to deal with management issues.
 Especially, those NSs relay over underlying both physical and "software" infrastructure (NFV-based infrastructure).
-Therefore, the end to end management is related to physical, virtual layer or the VNFs of inter-cloud environments where virtual machines are instantiated, on which particular VNFs are hosted..
+Therefore, the end to end management is related to physical, virtual layer or the VNFs of inter-cloud environments where virtual machines are instantiated, on which particular VNFs are hosted.